 Papayas are often overlooked for more conventional fruits, but they’re worth adding to your grocery list, says Crandall.
-They contain many proteolytic enzymes that make digestion easier and are good sources of fiber, vitamin A, and vitamin C. On the flip side, make sure to avoid the 15 worst foods for your stomach.
+They contain many proteolytic enzymes that make digestion easier and are good sources of fiber, vitamin A and vitamin C.

 Yes, asparagus can make your urine smell, but since it has such great health benefits, you should keep eating it anyway.
 High levels of the amino acid asparagine make asparagus a natural diuretic.
-Plus, just one cup of asparagus contains three grams of fiber, so it’ll keep you full in between meals, points out Crandall.
-Other fiber-rich veggies include bell peppers, broccoli, and snap peas.
-Don’t miss these ways to get more fiber into your diet without really trying.
+Plus, just one cup of asparagus contains three grams of fiber, so it’ll keep you full in between meals, says Crandall.
+Other fiber-rich veggies include bell peppers, broccoli and snap peas.

 If you’re overworked, your job could explain why your pants are tighter than normal.
 Research shows that stress can make you sick and even affect your weight.
 “Stress really does increase belly fat,” Crandall warns.
 Chamomile tea naturally calms your body and eases bloating.
 Staying hydrated is another way to fight belly fat, and drinking tea can help you reach the recommended ten glasses of fluids each day.

-Seeds that grow in pods (like lentils, chickpeas, white beans, and dried peas) are packed with filling protein and fiber, which will stop you from reaching for a fattening midday snack.
-Try pairing lentils with a salad or lean protein, such as these proven foods that make you feel full.
+Seeds that grow in pods (like lentils, chickpeas, white beans and dried peas) are packed with filling protein and fiber, which will stop you from reaching for a fattening midday snack.
+Try pairing lentils with a salad or lean protein.

 Spice up your dinner plate with chili peppers tonight; trust us, your belly will thank you.
 Not only do chili peppers boost your metabolism, but capsaicin—the active component that makes them taste hot—may help prevent cravings and overeating.
 Cynthia Sass, RD, a dietitian based in New York City and Los Angeles, recommends adding chili peppers to an omelet, salad, or stir-fry to maximize your flat-belly gains.

 Avocados are all the rage these days and for good reason.
 Just one of these superfoods packs a huge nutritional punch, with 13 grams of fiber and 20 grams of monounsaturated fatty acids—both of which have waist-whittling benefits.
-In a 2015 study at Penn State, people who regularly consumed a dose of monounsaturated fat had 1.6 percent less belly fat than those who didn’t.
+In a study at Penn State, people who regularly consumed a dose of monounsaturated fat had 1.6% less belly fat than those who didn’t.

 - Jessica Crandall, RDN, spokesperson for the Academy of Nutrition and Dietetics, Denver.